SeanJackson247/General-Parser/java_parser/README.md

 ```

 Where example.java contains the Java code you want to compile.
 The resulting code will be output in a file called output.java

+	TO DO List:
+	Test suite
+	Higher order logic check
+	Switch/continue statement support
+	Do statement support
+	Other array literal syntax

+	Abstract out as much as possible to be non-specific to Java and place in separate files
+	Comment code more extensively